Argonne-National-Laboratory/srlife/doc/sphinx/source/receiver.rst

 defining the pressure at discrete times.
 The size of this 1D array must be :math:`n_{time}` and match the tube object.

-The user has three options for thermal boundary conditions, which can be specified on the inner diameter, outer diameter, or both:
+The user has two options for outer diameter thermal boundary conditions:

    1. Fixed flux boundary condition :py:class:`srlife.receiver.HeatFluxBC`.
    2. Fixed temperature boundary condition :py:class:`srlife.receiver.FixedTempBC`.
-   3. Convective heat transfer :py:class:`srlife.receiver.ConvectiveBC`.

 The data for the flux and temperature boundary conditions is an array of flux or temperature values of size